Streaming Parrotron for on-device speech-to-speech conversion: Introduction

 Unlike TTS and ASR, {\em both} Parrotron's input and output are acoustic frames -- i.e., significantly longer input-output sequences and the model requires more parameters.
 Due to these extra challenges, running inference on-device, the model size has to be sufficiently smaller to fit in RAM, and the model must run with limited compute resources.
 We have shown that running all the components of the model in non-streaming mode substantially increases the delay between the time the speaker stops speaking and the time the user obtains the converted speech.
 Controlling the latency of this model is crucial for natural human-to-human communication, when the system is the only mode of communication for speakers with speech impairments, for example.
-Our work studies a variety of streaming, quantization and feature stacking approaches that make it feasible to port and run such an STS model on-device.
+Parrotron is an encoder-decoder model.
+There are several approaches for streaming such a model.
+One is to stream the encoder and decoder simultaneously so that the model generates new speech while the user is speaking \cite{STREAM_ASR_MT_TTS}, or generates translated text while the user is speaking~\cite{SimulST_SPEECH_TO_SPPECH}.
+Alternatively, for speech conversion, we propose to stream the encoder while the user is speaking, and then stream the decoder to generate new speech afterwards, similar to the way the decoder runs in this TTS~\cite{ON_DEVICE_TTS_STREAM_DECODE}.
+We suspect that this option is well suited for a face-to-face dialog, especially for dysarthric input speech conversion \cite{PARROTRON_CONFORMER}.
+The reader is encouraged to view demo~\cite{PARROTRON_DEMO}.
 We present the following contributions:

-\setlist{nolistsep} \begin{itemize}[noitemsep] \item An on-device streaming STS conversion model where the encoder runs in real-time while the speaker is speaking, and as soon as the user stops speaking, the decoder starts generating output audio. \item A hybrid approach for streaming a non-causal encoder which outperforms conventional techniques in terms of delay and accuracy, using a novel combination of self-attention look-aheads and stacker look-aheads. \item A comprehensive analysis and comparison of several streaming approaches: streaming decoder, streaming causal and non-causal encoders, streaming vocoders and quantization in terms of latency, delay, accuracy and model size. \end{itemize}
+\setlist{nolistsep} \begin{itemize}[noitemsep] \item A real time on-device streaming STS conversion model where the encoder runs in real-time while the speaker is speaking, and as soon as the user stops speaking, the decoder starts generating output audio. \item A novel approach for streaming hybrid lookahead Conformer encoder which outperforms conventional techniques in terms of delay and accuracy, using a combination of lookahead local self-attention and stacker lookahead. \item A comprehensive analysis and comparison of several streaming approaches: streaming decoder, streaming causal and non-causal encoders, streaming vocoders and quantization in terms of latency, delay, accuracy, model size and memory footprint. \end{itemize}